beastrc/learn-web3_dapp/markdown/polygon/DEPLOY_CONTRACT.md

 ---

+# ✅ Make sure it works

+Once the contract compiled and deployed, paste the contract address and click to **Check deployment**.

+---

 # 🏁 Conclusion

 Truffle is only one of several different ways to deploy smart contracts on Polygon.
 It is also possible to use the Ethereum [Remix IDE](https://remix.ethereum.org), or another smart contract development tool called [HardHat](https://hardhat.org).
 Now that we have a deployed and functioning smart contract on Polygon, let's interact with it!